Apple doubles down on China as rivals pull ahead

 "I will buy the next generation (iPhone) when it comes out.
 I'm just used to it," Wang said, adding she doesn't use VPN much, and Apple's move to take down the app wouldn't impact her decision to buy a new iPhone.

-Reporting by Adam Jourdan and Pei Li; Editing by Miyoung Kim and Ian Geoghegan
+Reporting by Adam Jourdan and Pei Li; Editing by Miyoung Kim, Ian Geoghegan and Bernard Orr